AdaCore/spark2014/docs/lrm/source/packages.rst

    The Default_Initial_Condition aspect is introduced by an aspect_specification where the aspect_mark is Default_Initial_Condition.
-The aspect may be specified only as part the aspect_specification of a ``private_type_declaration``.
+The aspect may be specified only as part of the aspect_specification of a ``private_type_declaration``.
    The ``aspect_definition``, if any, of such an aspect specification shall be either a null literal or a *Boolean_*\ ``expression``.